wokwi/wokwi-docs/docs/vscode/debugging.md

 Replace the `program` path with the path to your firmware's ELF file, and the `miDebuggerPath` with the path to a GDB executable that supports your project's architecture (e.g. for AVR projects, use `avr-gdb`).

+### ESP-IDF projects

 For ESP-IDF projects, you can set the `miDebuggerPath` to `"${command:espIdf.getXtensaGdb}"`, and the debugger will automatically use the correct GDB executable (this requires the [ESP-IDF extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) to be installed).
 For a complete example, check out the [ESP32 Hello WiFi debug configuration](https://github.com/wokwi/esp32-idf-hello-wifi/blob/main/.vscode/launch.json).

+### Arduino (AVR) projects

+For Arduino projects, you need to use a recent version of GDB.
+The version that comes with the Arduino IDE (7.8) is too old, and will fail with an error: "ERROR: Unable to start debugging.
+Failed to find thread 1 for break event".

+You can download a recent version of avr-gdb from [here](https://blog.zakkemble.net/avr-gcc-builds/) (Windows/Linux) or [here](https://github.com/osx-cross/homebrew-avr) (macOS, using Homebrew).

 ## Start the debugger